functionland/blog/photos-intro-dev-to/README.md

 Doh!
 These don't need a server :) our dev machines **are** the server for these tools.
 Hmm... so server is the bottleneck again.

-What if the users had their own **"Personal Server"**?
+What if users had their own **"Personal Server"**?
 This model has worked for the likes of [Plex](https://www.plex.tv/), how about taking it one step further?
 Every house has a fridge for keeping food, would it make sense for it to also have a **"store of data"**?
 This is the main idea here, there's a niche